-The date for the Spring 2020 EEP Open House is to be determined.
+Spring 2020 EEP Open House will be held on Saturday, February 8, 2020.
 Please continue to check the website for program updates.

 An RSVP is requested and encouraged

 The Early Entrance Program hosts an Open House twice a year.
 The Open House provides an opportunity for prospective students and their parents/guardians to learn more about EEP and to explore the Cal State LA campus as well as the EEP Student Center.
 Students are encouraged to register for the SAT or ACT at their earliest convenience.
 Links regarding the dates are listed below.

 Please register for the SAT exam on the College Board website: https://www.collegeboard.org/

 Register for the ACT exam on the ACT website: https://www.act.org